dshorthouse/dina-image-upload/README.md

 ### Description of Workflow

 - `loader.rb`:
+  - clears the contents of `tmp/`
-  - `--directory [DIR]`: does a nested traversal of DIR and writes to a two-column csv file in `tmp/` for instances containing a metadata.yml file: index,directory
+  - `--directory [DIR]`: does a nested traversal of DIR
+  - writes a two-column csv file in `tmp/` for instances containing a metadata.yml file: index,directory
-  - `--workers [INT]`: specifies the number of concurrent workers
+  - `--workers [INT]`: specifies the number of concurrent workers (3 is generally functional, more may result in pooled requests in the DINA application)
   - calls `qsub` and passes `qsub.sh` for the nodes to execute
 - `qsub.sh` is invoked by a node in the biocluster that:
   - activates the dina conda environment